underpostnet/engine/src/client/public/nexodev/docs/references/Deploy custom instance to K8S.md

 - **`mmo-client`** — `runtime: "cyberia-client"` (Dockerfile at `src/runtime/cyberia-client/Dockerfile`).
 The Python static-file server `server.py` serves the pre-built WASM bundle from `bin/`.
 Development uses `8082` (debug port); production uses `8081`.
 No env file or gRPC wiring — the client is presentation-only and talks to the cyberia-server WebSocket / engine REST endpoints at runtime.

 Both Dockerfiles install `underpost@${UNDERPOST_VERSION}` at build time (`ARG UNDERPOST_VERSION=3.2.9`), so the `cmd` entries can call `underpost config set container-status …` without paying an `npm install -g` cost on every pod boot.
 The two CI workflows that publish these images forward `UNDERPOST_VERSION` as a build-arg to keep the in-image CLI aligned with the image tag.

+Both instances also set `lifecycle.<env>.imagePullPolicy: "Always"` so kubelet re-pulls the published image on every rollout — the CI tags (`v3.2.9`, `v3.2.10`, …) move forward only through coordinated bumps, but the registry image itself can be republished under the same tag during incident response, and `Always` ensures the cluster picks that up.
+See [imagePullPolicy — per-instance override](#imagepullpolicy--per-instance-override-extension).

 ## Best Practices